luiswirth/bsc-thesis/src/matter/mesh.typ

 in general @frankel:diffgeo.
 But instead we can rely on ambient coordinates $x in RR^N$, if an embedding is available, and work with functions defined on them.

-One common use-case that is also relevant to us for a such a point-evaluable functor is numerical integration of a real valued function via numerical quadrature @hiptmair:numpde.
+One common use-case that is also relevant to us for such a point-evaluable functor is numerical integration of a real valued function via numerical quadrature @hiptmair:numpde.
 Since we are doing only 1st order FEEC, we restrict ourselves to quadrature rules of order 1, that integrate affine-linear functions exactly.
-The simplest of these that work on arbitrary-dimensional simplicies is the barycentric quadrature rule, that just does a single evaluation of the function at the barycenter of the simplex and multiples this value by the volume of the simplex, giving us a approximation of the integral.
+The simplest of these that work on arbitrary-dimensional simplices is the barycentric quadrature rule, that just does a single evaluation of the function at the barycenter of the simplex and multiplies this value by the volume of the simplex, giving us a approximation of the integral.
 $